jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The North is invading.
 Frederick told the world lies about our society.
 We must defend our rights.

 The war is on.
 We will win.
-Obviously.

 The North builds rifles, cannons, ironclads, railroads, telegraph lines.
 Their workers make the designs, run the machines, send the orders down the wire.
 Farm boys become soldiers and factory hands.